 By Saffron Quist

 Ahhhh the Rail Trail.
-This is one of my most favorite things in the Okanagan!
-I own a bike… but don’t be fooled by this mediocre figure, you don’t need to be a pro athlete to enjoy it.
+This is one of my favourite things in the Okanagan!
+I own a bike … but don’t be fooled by this mediocre figure, you don’t need to be a pro athlete to enjoy it.

-The Rail Trail is mostly flat with gradual elevation changes along the way.
+The Rail Trail - a multi-use trail system that connects Kelowna and Vernon along what was once a CN railway line - is mostly flat with gradual elevation changes along the way.
 There are places to rent bikes and gear in Vernon, Oyama and Winfield.
 So, this has been made easy for you ;)

-We usually do the RT as trio: my dad Ken and my kiddo Solla.
-We pack water and snacks then stop for lunch before heading home.
+We usually do the RT as a trio: My dad Ken, my kiddo Solla and me.
+We pack water and snacks, then stop for lunch before heading home.

-Here are my 2 favourite rides.
+Here are my two favourite rides.
 If you’re ambitious (more fit than me), you could put them together and do one big pedal.

 Kekuli to Oyama

 Park at Kekuli Bay Provincial Park and head south along Kal Lake.
 Along the way you ride past beautiful homes, campgrounds and roll under an old trestle.
 The scenery is fabulous!
 9.5 km later you find yourself in Oyama.